pronovic/auth0-token/DEVELOPER.md

 - run checks: Run the code checkers
 - run build: Build artifacts in the dist/ directory
 - run suite: Run the complete test suite, as for the GitHub Actions CI build

+Additional tasks:

+- run release: Tag and release the code, triggering GHA to publish artifacts
 ```

 ## Integration with PyCharm